Get all the latest data for Split

 Does a property price drop look likely in Split as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Split over the next 12 months is medium, not the base case but a real possibility if macro conditions worsen.
+As of 2026, the likelihood of a meaningful property price decline in Split over the next 12 months looks medium-low, because affordability is stretched but supply is still tight.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Split.